stackitcloud/stackit-cli/docs/stackit_beta_kms_key_import.md

 ### Synopsis

-Improt a new version to the given KMS key.
+Import a new version to the given KMS key.

 ```
 stackit beta kms key import [flags]